Alabama Road Trip with Kids: Printing Presses, Pulleys & Peace (Day 4)

 Educational Tie-In:

-• Civics: What is a constitution and why does it matter?
+• Civics: What is a constitution and why it matters

-• Historical empathy: How did families live without modern comforts?
+• Historical empathy: daily life without modern comforts

 Walk from Constitution Hall: 2 minutes